 - 8a Home mortgage interest and points on Form 1098.
 Translated from federal Schedule A, line 8a, this is the amount allowed on the federal return after deducting any amount that exceeds the new federal limits and any exclusion from Form 8396, line 3.
-This entry is shown in column A of the official printout of Schedule CA, Part II. - Additional not allowed on federal return.
+This entry is shown in column A of the official printout of Schedule CA, Part II. - C-Additional not allowed on federal return.
 Translated from the federal Schedule A lines above line 8a labeled "Amount exceeding limit" and "Exclusion on Form 8396, line 3," this entry is shown in column C of the official printout of Schedule CA, Part II. - 8b Home mortgage interest and points not on Form 1098.
 Translated from federal Schedule A, line 8b, this is the amount allowed on the federal return after deducting any amount that exceeds the new federal limits.
-This entry is shown in column A of the official printout of Schedule CA, Part II. - Additional not allowed on federal return.
-Translated from the federal Schedule A lines above line 8b labeled "Amount exceeding limit," this entry is shown in column C of the official printout of Schedule CA. Part II. - 8c Points not on Form 1098.
-Translated from federal Schedule A, line 8c, this is the amount allowed on the federal return.
 This entry is shown in column A of the official printout of Schedule CA, Part II.

-- Additional not allowed on federal return.
+- C-Additional not allowed on federal return.
+Translated from the federal Schedule A lines above line 8b labeled "Amount exceeding limit," this entry is shown in column C of the official printout of Schedule CA, Part II. - 8c Points not on Form 1098.
+Translated from federal Schedule A, line 8c, this is the amount allowed on the federal return.
+This entry is shown in column A of the official printout of Schedule CA, Part II. - C-Additional not allowed on federal return.
 No disallowed amounts are entered on the federal Schedule A, line 8c, so no amount is translated to this line.
-It is included here only for any unlikely amount disallowed on the federal return but allowed on the California return. - 8d Mortgage insurance premiums.
-California does not allow a deduction for mortgage insurance premiums, so this amount, translated from federal Schedule A, line 8d, is used for both column A and column B. - 8e Add lines 8α through 8c. (auto-calc) Computed as indicated for column A amounts, the result appears in column A of the official printout. - Add lines 8a through 8c in column C. (auto-calc) Computed as indicated for column C amounts, the result appears in column C of the official printout. - 9 Investment interest.
+It is included here only for any unlikely amount disallowed on the federal return but allowed on the California return. - 8d Reserved for future use.
+This line is not used for 2022.
+It was formerly used to report mortgage insurance premiums, be they are no longer deductible on the federal return (and were never deductible on the California return). - 8e Add lines 8α through 8c. (auto-calc) Computed as indicated for column A amounts, the result appears in column A of the official printout. - B-Add lines 8α through 8c in column B. (auto-calc) Computed as zero for 2022. - C-Add lines 8a through 8c in column C. (auto-calc) Computed as indicated for column C amounts, the result appears in column C of the official printout. - 9 Investment interest.
 Translated from federal Schedule A, line 9, this is the amount allowed on the federal return and is shown in column A of the official printout of Schedule CA, Part II. - Adjustment on California Form 3526, line 10.
 (Road Map line for Standard and Premium Level software, supported by Form 3526.)
 The difference between investment interest claimed on California Form 3526 and investment interest claimed on federal Form 4952 is reported here.
-Note that this amount will not be the entire amount on line 10 of Form 3526 if allocated elsewhere. - Subtraction from FTB 3526. (auto-calc) If the preceding adjustment is negative, taken as that amount expressed as a positive number.
-Otherwise, zero. - Addition from FTB 3526. (auto-calc) If the adjustment positive, taken as that amount.
-Otherwise, zero. - 10 Add lines 8e and 9. (auto-calc) Computed as indicated for column A. Amount on line 9 in column B. (auto-calc) Computed as the "Subtraction from FTB 3526," above, this is the amount for line 10, column B. - Amount on lines 8e and 9 in column C. (auto-calc) Computed as the "Subtraction from FTB 3526," above, this is the amount for line 10, column C.
+Note that this amount will not be the entire amount on line 10 of Form 3526 if allocated elsewhere. - B-Subtraction from FTB 3526. (auto-calc) If the preceding adjustment is negative, taken as that amount expressed as a positive number.
+Otherwise, zero. - C-Addition from FTB 3526. (auto-calc) If the adjustment positive, taken as that amount.
+Otherwise, zero. - 10 Add lines 8e and 9. (auto-calc) Computed as indicated for column A. - B-Amount on line 9 in column B. (auto-calc) Computed as the "Subtraction from FTB 3526," above, this is the amount for line 10, column B. - C-Amount on lines 8e and 9 in column C. (auto-calc) Computed as the "Subtraction from FTB 3526," above, this is the amount for line 10, column C.